Calendar of Free Activities

 This webpage was created upon the receipt of a Restart Mandurah Grant from the City of Mandurah to provide free or very low-cost Covid-safe activities after the lockdown.
 Our 14-month activity program was entitled (Re)Connect With Nature and Learn Something New.

-THANK YOU to our partners and sponsors.
 MEHG is a member of the Mandurah Environmental Volunteer Alliance which supports many projects in our community and enhances volunteer capacity.
+The next quarterly meeting of MEVA will be on 11th February 2025 and the topic will be Environmental Education Centre – Our Vision for Mandurah.